Brazil Heads For Runoff Vote With Bolsonaro Buoyant - UrduPoint

 Now, he can argue that Sunday's results bear out his claims.

-- 'Emboldened' - Bolsonaro's rhetoric has raised fears he could trigger a Brazilian version of the riots last year at the US Capitol after former president Donald Trump refused to accept his election defeat.
+Bolsonaro's rhetoric has raised fears he could trigger a Brazilian version of the riots in January last year at the US Capitol after former president Donald Trump refused to accept his 2020 election defeat.

 Bolsonaro "will be very emboldened," by Sunday's electoral performance, said Michael Shifter of the Inter-American Dialogue think tank.